-We perform the dynamic adjustment of $\alpha_t$ based on the \textit{model’s observed reasoning behavior}.
-In specific, as illustrated in Fig.~\ref{fig:overview} (left), we keep a running counter of the non-execution thoughts $N_o$ and update $\alpha_t$ as $\alpha_t \leftarrow \alpha_0 + \gamma \cdot N_o,$ where $\alpha_0$ and $\gamma$ are initial steering strength and a predefined increment factor, respectively, controlling the steering aggression.
+We dynamically adjust the steering strength $\alpha_t$ based on the \textit{model’s observed reasoning behavior}.
+Specifically, as illustrated in Fig.~\ref{fig:overview} (left), we maintain a running counter of non-execution thoughts, denoted as $N_o$, and update the steering strength as $\alpha_t \leftarrow \alpha_0 + \gamma \cdot N_o,$ where $\alpha_0$ is the initial steering strength and $\gamma$ is a predefined increment factor controlling the degree of steering aggressiveness.
 In this way, the steering strength for each sample is adaptively adjusted throughout the reasoning process, enabling the model to shorten generation length by selectively suppressing unnecessary thoughts.